 It is usually not enough to simply select the type of valve suited to given process parameters.
 Selecting compatible materials of construction helps ensure the lifespan of the valve, as well as the safety of the workforce, the environment and the public.

 Selecting the most appropriate materials of construction of control valves is guided primarily by the service of the valve, then secondarily by cost; the least expensive material that is compatible with the service will be chosen to be used.
 Proper material selection promotes safety by avoiding materials of construction that may react with or be corroded by the process fluid.

 The principle materials that need to be selected carefully are the wetted materials, that is, the materials that come into contact with the process fluid.
+For example, the material in the types of valves used onboard ship.
 These generally include the ball (for ball valves), the disk (for butterfly valves), and the plug (for plug and globe valves).
 Also included are the seats, which is the area where the plug or disk "sits" when closed to provide the actual shut off.
 The seals and the valve body are usually wetted as well.

 There are many resources that contain what resources are compatible with a wide variety of process fluids, such as the Cole Parmer Chemical Resistance Database and the Cat Pumps’ Chemical Compatibility Guide.

 There are design parameters inherent in the valve designs themselves that increase safety.
 For high service pressures (or in case of fire) some valves are designed with initial flexible seal rings that function as the primary seals.
 Behind these primary seals would be a backup seal of a more durable material such as 316 stainless, inconel or hastelloy.
 These backup seals assist in handling the additional pressure and heat.